francocaivano3/francocaivano3/README.md

 - 🎓 Student at UTN, Argentina

-- 🌱 I’m currently learning React and .NET CORE
+- 🚀 Looking to grow as a full-stack developer and contribute to real-world projects

+- 💻 Passionate about building useful web applications

-- 📍 Rosario, Argentina
+- 📍 Based in Rosario, Argentina

 <br/>